ibm-cloud-docs/Cloudant/tutorials/create_service.md

 To access an {{site.data.keyword.cloudant_short_notm}} service instance, you require a set of [Service Credentials](#the-service-credentials).
-The credentials are generated as part of the process when you create a service instance.
+You create credentials when you create a service instance.
+You can create additional credentials at any time.

-You can also find these credentials at any time, by accessing your {{site.data.keyword.cloudant_short_notm}} account.
+You can find these credentials, by accessing your {{site.data.keyword.cloudant_short_notm}} account.

 ## Creating a service instance